 We think we can handle things on our own.
 But we can’t.

 Only God can pour grace over our unworthiness.
 Only God can fill the longing in our soul.
 Only God can help us see our tormentors with loving eyes.

 We need you, God.
 Oh, how we need you.

 Our inability to admit our need blocks our ability to experience a personal relationship with Him.

-We draw close to God when we realize how much we need Him. (tweet
+We draw close to God when we realize how much we need Him.

-what way do you need God?
+In what way do you need God?
 Is it hard to give up control?